Location: South Asia

 Meningococcal meningitis hotspot: no

-Terrain: mostly low, flat to rolling plain; mountains in south-central interior
+Terrain: mostly flat alluvial plain; hilly in southeast

 Volcanic activity: low/none